 1. Review ECG results.

-• The Q wave is the first negative ECG wave away from the baseline.
+- The Q wave may indicate MI.
 Pathological Q waves are Q waves greater than 25% of the height of the QRS complex.
 It indicates myocardial infarction.

 2. Monitor troponin levels.